eflumerf/styleguide/dune-daq-cppguide.md

 ## Header Files [DUNE VERSION OF THE INTRO]

 Header files should have an `.hh` extension.
 They fall into one of two
-categories: public header files (hose meant to be included by code using a library) and private header files (those only included by library implementation files).
+categories: public header files (those meant to be included by code using a library) and private header files (those only included by library implementation files).
 Public header files shall be placed in the `include/package_name` directory (where `package_name` is a